IN5490 – Advanced Topics in Artificial Intelligence for Intelligent Systems

 - have insight into novel methods (within evolutionary computation, neural networks, swarm intelligence) used in artificial intelligence (AI) and machine learning (ML)

 - have knowledge about how to use AI and ML for various applications

 - be able to search for literature outlining state-of-the-art within a specific research field.

 - be able to critically assess scientific papers and be familiar with the structure of a scientific paper

-- be able to design and conduct experiments using AI methods, with emphasis on evaluation
+- be able to design and conduct experiments using AI and ML, with emphasis on evaluation

-- have experience in presenting scientific work for others
+- have experience in presenting scientific work to others

-The course is limited to 20 students (IN5490 and IN9495 together).
+The course is limited to 25 students (25 in IN5490 and 5 in IN9490, 30 in total).
 If the number of enrolled students is higher than the limit, they will be ranked as follows:

 - Master students at the Department of Informatics who (will) have the course approved in their study plan and will do master thesis research including AI/ML